Avalon Poms Puppy Care Sheet

 Some cautions and suggestions are as follows:

-1) Pomeranian puppies must be “free fed” meaning that they need to have access to clean, fresh water and a food supply at all times during the day (you may remove food and water at night as long as you are sure your puppy ate his/her dinner).
+1) Pomeranian puppies must be “free fed” meaning that they need to have access to clean, fresh water and a food supply at all times during the day (you may remove food and water at night as long as you are sure you personally saw your puppy eat his/her dinner).
 Once your pom is at least 6 months old and eating well, you may switch to scheduled feedings to aid in housebreaking.
-(See the important information on hypoglycemia below before your puppy arrives!
+(NOTE: Please see the MUST READ, detailed information on hypoglycemia below before your puppy arrives!
 If your puppy ever seems listless or refuses food, you need to take action and see your veterinarian right away.)